Kihumba/private-/Phase-C/Android Programming/7 - Sensors and Location Services/README.md

 # Outcome 7 - Sensors and Location Services

 ## Skill Description
-The Android devices have a nice collection of sensors which enrich the user experience.
-These sensors measure motion, orientation, and various environmental conditions.
-An addition skill covered in this outcome is the location services - Android gives your applications access to the location services supported by the device through classes in the `android.location`.
+The Fellow will be able to make use of sensors to integrate environmental conditions (including location services) into their Android application.

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to create the following: